prismmodelchecker/prism/prism/README.txt

 The core team working on PRISM currently comprises:

  * Dave Parker (Oxford)
  * Gethin Norman (Glasgow)
  * Marta Kwiatkowska (Oxford)

-Contributions to the development of PRISM have also been gratefully received from:

- * Andrew Hinton: Original versions of the GUI, Windows-port and simulator
+Many others have contributed to PRISM.
+In approximately reverse chronological order:

+ * Vincent Nimal: Approximate (simulation-based) model checking techniques
+ * Vojtech Forejt: "Fox-Glynn" algorithm implementation
- * Joachim Meyer-Kayser: Original implementation of the "Fox-Glynn" algorithm
+ * Mark Kattenbelt: Wide range of enhancements/additions, especially in the GUI
+ * Carlos Bederian (working with Pedro D'Argenio): Addition of LTL model checking for MDPs to PRISM
  * Alistair John Strachan: Port to 64-bit architectures
+ * Alistair John Strachan, Mike Arthur and Zak Cohen: Integration of JFreeChart into PRISM
+ * Charles Harley and Sebastian Vermehren: GUI enhancements
+ * Rashid Mehmood: Improvements to low-level data structures and numerical solution algorithms
  * Stephen Gilmore: Support for the stochastic process algebra PEPA
  * Paolo Ballarini & Kenneth Chan: Port to Mac OS X
- * Mark Kattenbelt: Wide range of enhancements/additions, especially in the GUI
- * Rashid Mehmood: Improvements to low-level data structures and numerical solution algorithms
- * Alistair John Strachan, Mike Arthur and Zak Cohen: Integration of JFreeChart into PRISM
- * Charles Harley and Sebastian Vermehren: GUI enhancements
- * Carlos Bederian (working with Pedro D'Argenio): Addition of LTL model checking for MDPs to PRISM
+ * Andrew Hinton: Original versions of the GUI, Windows-port and simulator
- * Vojtech Forejt: "Fox-Glynn" algorithm implementation
+ * Joachim Meyer-Kayser: Original implementation of the "Fox-Glynn" algorithm
- * Vincent Nimal: Approximate (simulation-based) model checking techniques

 For more details see: